Xtages/docs.xtages.com/content/en/accounts/index.md

 {{< respfig src="nav_menu.png" caption="Account link." >}}

-When a user is invited, a random password will be generated for them that is valid for seven days and can only be used once.
-When a user accepts the invitation, they are forced to change their one-time-use password.
+When a user is invited, they will receive an invitation email with a one-time-use randomly generated password that they can use to [log into the console](https://console.xtages.com/login).
+Upon logging in with this password, they will be forced to change it.

 {{< respfig src="user_invite_form.png" caption="Invite users." >}}